Application Domain Leader: Aditi Mankad

 - Mapping of industry, government and research stakeholders in SynBio science case studies

-- Multidimensional understanding of public values, acceptance and risk-related decision-making
+- Multidimensional understanding of public values, acceptance and risk-related decision-making: A baseline survey

 - Synthetic Biology and Intellectual Property in Australia

 - Global Regulation of access and benefit-sharing of genetic resources for synthetic biology (commencing Nov 2019)

 - An application of Indigenous biocultural knowledge and values in synthetic biology (CERC Fellow, TBA)

 - An economic framework for assessing investments in synthetic biology